 The second biggest factor in dentist income is owning a dental practice or not.

 Any dentists looking solely to maximize income should move to a rural location and own their practice.
 Those that live in a major city as an associate will most likely earn in the low six-figure range.
-Not bad compared to other professions, but it’s not great when trying to repay student loan debt.
+Not bad compared to other health professionals, but it’s not great when trying to repay dental school loans.

 Dentists graduate with more student loans than anticipated

-Here at Student Loan Planner, we’ve had one-on-one consults with nearly 400 dentists, and their loan balances are much higher than average.
-The average Doctor of Dental Surgery (D.D.S.) we’ve worked with has $378,000 in student loans.
+Here at Student Loan Planner®, we’ve had one-on-one consults with nearly 900 dentists, and their loan balances are much higher than average.
+The average dental school debt for a Doctor of Dental Surgery (D.D.S.) we’ve worked with is $399,397.

-Owing that much in student loans begs the question, is the cost of dental school financially worth it?
+Owing that much in student loans begs the question, is the cost of attendance for dental school financially worth it?